timjen3/ttrpg-engine/Readme.md

 Roles have attributes that can be used within equations.
 To inject role attributes into equations you must add a Mapping with a Role property set.
 Setting the Role property will make the mapping source the role with the specified name.

 Roles can have 0+ categories for organizational purposes.

+### ResultItems

+While the results of all processed SequenceItems are accessible in the SequenceResult object, it is easier to work with results through the ResultItems pattern.

 ## Exceptions